 8:00am to 10:00am

 We suggest trying a taste of the famous durian ice cream and grabbing some almond cookies as you walk along your way to the Ruins of St. Paul.
-You will soon notice that shops line the road to the iconic landmark in Macau and pass out free samples, which is great fun.
-It’s a good place to get souvenirs and gifts for family and friends.
+You will soon notice that shops line the road to the iconic landmark in Macau and they pass out free samples, which is great fun and a zero-cost way to taste some of the city’s specialties.
+Besides, it’s a good place for souvenir shopping too!

 12:00pm to 4:00pm